jotapikie/Pharmacy_Delivery_System/documentation/use_cases/UC21/UC21_AssignOrder.md

 # UC21 - Assign Order

 ## 1. Requirements Engineering
 The pharmacy administrator requests the assignment of the prepared orders.
-The system asks for the vehicle's category.
-The pharmacy administrator submits the data needed.
-The system Informs the pharmacy administrator about the success of the operation.
+The system shows the already prepared orders.
+The pharmacy administrator chooses the merchandise wanted.
+The system asks for confirmation.
+The pharmacy administrator confirms.
+The system informs the pharmacy administrator about the success of the operation.

 ## SSD
 ![UC21_SSD.png](UC21_SSD.png)